Marry You: Background

+Production and release

 "Marry You" was written by Mars, Lawrence and Levine.
-The latter and Mars played and recorded all of the instruments on the track.
+The latter and Mars played all of the instruments on the track.
 Levine was also responsible for engineering the song at Levcon Studios.
 The single was mixed by Manny Marroquin and assistants Christian Plata and Erik Madrid at Larrabee Sound Studios in Los Angeles, California.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.
 On August 22, 2011, "Marry You" was released in the United Kingdom via digital download.
-It was announced on September 13, 2011 that the song would be released in Germany.
+On September 9, 2011, the single was issued for radio airplay in Italy by Warner Music Group.
+On September 13, 2011, the song was released in Germany by Warner Music Group.

 Composition

 "Marry You" combines elements of pop, doo-wop and soul.
-According to the digital sheet music, it was composed in time signature of common time and in the key of F major with a tempo of 145 beats per minute.
-The track features double hand-claps, echoing church wedding bells and a sing-songy chorus.
+The song is composed in the key of F major with a tempo of 145 beats per minute, according to the sheet music at Musicnotes.com.
+It features double hand-claps, echoing church wedding bells and a sing-songy chorus.
 Mars's vocal range spans from C4 to D5.
 His vocals in the song have been described as "plaintive" and "ach[ing] so gently", while wooing throughout the track.
 The song has been characterized as possessing a "forceful velocity" and an "instantly hummable melody".
 It was further described as "buoyant", "bubbly" and a "Motown marriage track".

 "Marry You" is a "paean to getting tanked and then hitched to a pretty cynical appeal to man's baser behaviours."
-Ultimately a love song, it lyrically tells about a couple that go to Las Vegas, give up their "capricious impulses" and spontaneously decide to get married.
-Although the song has since become a "classic marriage tune", Lawrence has stated that the writers instead meant to imply a "racy kind of idea".
-Critics have compared the song to 60's pop and girl groups, to the "spacious drums" of Coldplay, and the "surf pop of The Beach Boys".
+Ultimately a love song, lyrically describes a couple that go to Las Vegas, give up their "capricious impulses" and spontaneously gets married.
+The song became a "classic marriage tune", Lawrence stated the writers meant to imply a "racy kind of idea".
+Critics compared the song to 60's pop and girl groups, to the "spacious drums" of Coldplay, and the "surf pop of The Beach Boys".